Automattic/blaze-ads/readme.txt

 Install and activate the WooCommerce, Jetpack and Woo Blaze plugins, if you haven't already done so, then go to "Marketing->Blaze for WooCommerce" in the WordPress admin menu and follow the instructions there.

 == Changelog ==

+= 0.0.1 - 2024-01-24 =
+* Add - Adds GitHub actions and workflows to the repository
+* Add - Adds the Blaze for Woo entry point